 The long-term goal of our laboratory is to develop efficient non-viral vectors for intracellular delivery of nucleic acids.
-Our focus is on three main research areas: 1. to understand cellular trafficking of nanoparticles in-vivo and develop approaches to overcome endosomal barriers; 2. to develop messenger (mRNA)-based gene therapy for the treatment of cystic fibrosis and eye disorders; 3. to exploit supramolecular assembly of peptide-based nanomaterials for cell type specific delivery.
+Our focus is on two main research areas: 1. to understand cellular trafficking of nanoparticles in-vivo and develop approaches to overcome endosomal barriers; 2. to develop messenger (mRNA)-based gene therapy for the treatment of cystic fibrosis, eye disorders and infectious diseases.

 Mechanisms of intracellular delivery